Kaned1as/MARC-FS/README.md

 Bugs & Known issues
 -------------------
 1. Temporary
-  - SOme issues may arise if you delete/move file that is currently copied or read.
+  - Some issues may arise if you delete/move file that is currently copied or read.
 Please report such bugs here.
   - big memory footprint due to
       - SSL engine sessions - tend to become bigger with time (WIP)
       - heap fragmentation (WIP)